 Frequently Asked Questions About US Sailing’s Olympic Development Program (ODP)

-WHAT IS THE NEW OLYMPIC DEVELOPMENT PROGRAM?
+WHAT IS THE OLYMPIC DEVELOPMENT PROGRAM?

 The ODP is a long-term initiative to help young sailors build complete skill sets in order to achieve success in high-performance sailing and at the Olympic level.
 The ODP provides significantly improved (and US Sailing funded) training to youth athletes looking to increase their skills at the highest level.